MichalStaszkiewicz/Wordy/README.md

 - **Android emulator or physical Android device:** Set up an Android emulator or connect a physical Android device for testing purposes.

-- **Server:** Clone and configure the server, which serves data and functionality for the app.
+- **Server:** Clone and configure the server, which serves data for the app.
 Follow the instructions on the server project's repository: [https://github.com/MichalStaszkiewicz/wordy-server](https://github.com/MichalStaszkiewicz/wordy-server) to set up the server correctly.

 ## Installation